 XTRM is a service provider for single sign-on.
 An identity provider such as OKTA is required as an identity provider (IdP).

-To use XTRM SSO please login to your company account and goto 'Settings' - then click on the 'SSO' Option.
-You will see this screen to start configuration.
+To use XTRM SSO, please log in to your company account and go to "Integrations" on the left-hand menu and then click on the "SSO" option.
+You will see this screen to start the configuration.

-Using our single sign-on integration you can avoid having your users have to sign-on multiple times to view reward transactions and payout information.
-Single sign-on can be from a variety of SAML products such as Salesforce, Oracle, or your own home built system.
+Using our single sign-on integration, you can avoid users signing in multiple times to view reward transactions and payout information.
+Single sign-on can be from various SAML products such as Salesforce, Oracle, or your home built-in system.

-Single sign-on to XTRM will generate one time passwords to the users for security reasons the first time they access XTRM via a 3rd party portal or custom website.
-Once authenticated that device IP and browser type is stored with the users profile.
+Single sign-on to XTRM will generate one-time passwords for the users for security reasons the first time they access XTRM via a 3rd party portal or custom website.
+Once authenticated, that device's IP and browser type are stored with the user's profile.

 - XTRM Single Sign-On

 - Single Sign-On

 - Authentication Parameters

 XTRM allows access to the XTRM Portal by implementing a Single Sign-On (SSO) Service Provider (SP).
 3rd party integrators can now connect their existing SSO Identity Provider (IdP) solutions with the XTRM SP and allow users to access the XTRM system seamlessly from the 3rd partner system without requiring re-entry or duplicate credentials.
 Since 3rd party SSO IdP implementations tend to differ across the industry, this document describes at a high level how the XTRM SSO SP is implemented and discusses the initial parameters and configurations required to start using SSO between the XTRM system and the 3rd party integrator.